 - Your industry membership, degree, and position

 These discounts are normally assessed on a case-by-case basis.
-As such, having the right person in your corner can make a world of difference and help you save a lot of money in the long run.
+Having a Lendstreet mortgage broker in your corner can make a world of difference and help you save a lot of money in the long run.

 - Maximum home loan of $2.0 million.

 - The maximum percentage of property borrowed is 90%

 If you are an accountant, finance manager, auditor, or actuary, you may be able to buy your new property using only a 10% deposit.
 You can then enter the property market much faster, without using up of your disposable income to cover the deposit for your new property.

 To be eligible to qualify for this type of loan with waiver or low-interest rate, accountants need to demonstrate their eligibility.
 To do so, they must prove that they have an income of over $150,000 per year, including income from rental properties.
 This can also be expected income if there is proof that their income will reach those levels soon.
 Self-employed accountants must show that their income was $150,000 or more in the previous year.
 All applicants must also prove that they are an Australian citizen or permanent resident.

 There are some lenders and states that may alter the income requirement that is set for accountants.
 In the states of WA, SA, NT, & TAS, the income requirement for accountants is $30,000 less from the $150,000 minimum for accountants in NSW, VIC, and ACT.
 It should be noted that this income requirement is what the accountant needs to fulfil on their own.
 Their spouse’s income is not accounted for when it comes to being approved for a home loan.

 Get access to the best home loans for accountants with Lendstreet